 A student must satisfy all course requirements contained in the Course Catalog in effect at the time the student begins classes under that catalog, or any more recent set of requirements of courses.
 The student must have at least a minimum cGPA of 2.0 for any undergraduate degrees.

 All students are expected to familiarize themselves with Neumont and all degree requirements.
-The responsibility for complying with all regulations rest with the student.
+The responsibility for complying with all regulations rests with the student.

-Neumont reserves the right to change, at any time, the requirements for graduation.
-Every candidate for a degree is expected to comply with changes relative to uncompleted portion of course work.
+Neumont reserves the right to change the requirements for graduation at any time.
+Every candidate for a degree is expected to comply with changes relative to uncompleted portions of course work.

 Graduates must fulfill all financial obligations, including tuition charges, fees, and other expenses, before the degree is granted.

 Neumont College of Computer Science commencement ceremony is held annually.
 All graduating students are invited and encouraged to participate in a commencement ceremony.

 Associate of Science students who have qualified for graduation with the following cumulative grade point averages are entitled to the following honors: Honors, 3.60 to 3.79; High Honors, 3.80 to 4.00.

 All student academic records are retained, secured, and disposed of in accordance with local, state, and federal regulations.
 All student record information is maintained on the Neumont computer system.
 Permanent records are kept in paper or electronic form.
 Neumont maintains complete records for each student that include grades, prior education and training, and awards received.

 Student academic transcripts, which include grades, are available through the National Student Clearinghouse.
 Student records may only be released to the student or his/her designee as directed by the Family Educational Rights and Privacy Act of 1974.
 Official transcripts will be released to students who are current with their financial obligation (i.e., tuition and fees due to the institution are paid current per the student’s financial agreement).
 Neumont does not issue unofficial transcripts for non-matriculated students.